ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

   of what connector plugs into what extrusion, rotated with side orientation considered.
 - Partition a standford bunny into two peices, both that can be 3D printed, and when assembled, click together with a snap with no visible seam.
+- Arrange 500 dominos so that when pushing over a single one, in a direction you choose, they fall over in a pattern that resembles a unit hypercube projected into 2D from the 4D camera location 10,10,10,10.